 2. Lean = Doing More with Less

 Lean is about doing more to get more, knowing that reducing waste is a growth strategy, a way to help the company be more competitive, Cook said.

-Successful Lean has to be about more than the myths, said Cook.
-Successful companies "engage the entire team, look at tasks through customers’ eyes, and use those insights to grow the business."
-Looking through the customers’ eyes means taking the point of view of both internal and external customers, he said, which often have different needs.
+Successful companies “engage the entire team, look at tasks through customers’ eyes, and use those insights to grow the business,” said Cook.
+Looking through the customers’ eyes means taking the point of view of internal and external customers, who often have different needs.